lucie-on-github/Lucie-Docs/docs/getting-started.md

 To see all of Lucie's modules, use **/module list**.
 Individual modules can be enabled/disabled by using **/module enable** and **/module disable**.
 To get a list of all commands you can use, use **/help**.

 ?> **/help** will return a different list of commands depending on the current context (a server or DMs).
 It might not show you all of Lucie's available commands.

-## FAQ

-### There is missing/wrong information in this documentation.

-Writing documentation and mainting a bot takes time.
-So it's normal that this documentation is a bit behind on Lucie's features.
-We do our best to try and keep this documentation as up-to-date as possible but we're mere humans.
-Feel free to help us by contributing to this documentation on [GitHub](https://github.com/lucie-on-github/Lucie-Docs).

-### Lucie's messages contain obscure content

-Are you seeing something like :Checkmark: or :Cross:?
-This means Lucie is missing the permission to use external emojis.
-Check your channel and role settings to make sure Lucie has this permission.

-Are you seeing "undefined"?
-This is an error.
-Please report it in our [support server](https://lucie.gg/server).

-### "Application didn't respond"

-If you see this message, it means Lucie has either run into an uncaught error or crashed.
-If you see this, please notify us about it in our [support server](https://lucie.gg/server) so we can quickly resolve the issue!